 - Eat a balanced diet daily.

-- Talk with friends or someone you can trust about your worries/problems.
+- Talk with trusted supports about your worries/problems.

 - Learn to use your time wisely:

 - Evaluate how you are budgeting your time.